AndrewSRea/My_Learning_Port/JavaScript/Asynchronous_JS/Async_Prog_with_Async_and_Await/README.md

 You'll note that we've wrapped the code inside a function, and we've included the `async` keyword before the `function` keyword.
 This is necessary -- you have to create an async function to define the block of code in which you'll run your async code; as we said earlier, `await` only works inside of async functions.

 Inside the `myFetch()` function definition, you can see that the code closely resembles the previous promise version, but there are some differences.
 Instead of needing to chain a `.then()` block on to the end of each promise-based method, you just need to add an `await` keyword before the method call, and then assign the result to a variable.
-The `await` keyword causes the JavaScript runtimeto pause your codeon this line, not allowing further code to execute in the meantime until the async function call has returned its result -- very useful if subsequent code relies on that result!
+The `await` keyword causes the JavaScript runtime to pause your code on this line, not allowing further code to execute in the meantime until the async function call has returned its result -- very useful if subsequent code relies on that result!

-Once that's complete, you code continues to execute starting on the next line.
+Once that's complete, your code continues to execute starting on the next line.
 For example:
 ```
 let response = await fetch('coffee.jpg');
 ```